Healthy Aging: Evidence-Based Supplement Guide

 The supplements with the best evidence for healthy aging work through well-understood mechanisms.
 CoQ10 (ubiquinol form) supports mitochondrial function, which declines with age.
 Natural CoQ10 production decreases starting around age 40, and supplementation may help maintain cellular energy production.
 Omega-3 fatty acids combat chronic low-grade inflammation ("inflammaging"), which is now recognized as a key driver of age-related disease.
 Vitamin D deficiency, which becomes more common with age due to reduced skin synthesis, is linked to increased risk of falls, fractures, cognitive decline, and cardiovascular disease.
 Collagen production drops approximately 1% per year after age 20, contributing to skin aging, joint stiffness, and bone density loss.

-The honest framing: these supplements address real age-related declines, but the evidence that they meaningfully extend lifespan or healthspan is still emerging.
+These supplements address real age-related declines, but the evidence that they meaningfully extend lifespan or healthspan is still emerging.
 Exercise, social connection, adequate sleep, and a Mediterranean-style diet have far stronger evidence for healthy aging than any supplement regimen.

 Key Takeaways